xybruceliu/thought-kit/README.md

 Currently, ThoughtKit includes the following operations:

 - **like**: Increases a thought's weight by a specified amount (default: 0.1).
 Weights are rounded to 2 decimal places and capped at 1.0.
+- **dislike**: Decreases a thought's weight by a specified amount (default: 0.1).
+Weights are rounded to 2 decimal places and have a minimum of 0.0.
+- **react**: Adds a user reaction (text, emoji, etc.) to a thought's comments and increases its weight by a specified amount (default: 0.1).

 ### Custom Operations